ibm-cloud-docs/apps/creds_vsi.md

 ```
 {: codeblock}

-If you use the "Deploy to Cloud" feature when you create an app, the `/server/localdev-config.json` file is removed from the GitLab repository.
+If you use the "Configure continous delivery" feature when you create an app, the `/server/localdev-config.json` file is removed from the GitLab repository.
 For security reasons, you don't want to put your credentials in a source code repository.

 If you use `git clone` on the created GitLab repository to start active development, notice that the `.gitignore` file specifically ignores `server/localdev-config.json` to help prevent accidental check-in of a file that has sensitive credentials.
 However, VSI _does_ need that file, as does the Developer that works on a notebook.

 You can retrieve the `server/localdev-config.json` file by completing these steps:

-1. Use `git clone` on the Git lab repository that was automatically created when you used the "Deploy to Cloud" feature.
+1. Use `git clone` on the Git lab repository that was automatically created when you used the "Configure continous delivery" feature.
-2. Install the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli/index.html), which includes the `dev` plug-in.
+2. Install the [{{site.data.keyword.cloud_notm}} CLI](//docs/cli?topic=cloud-cli-ibmcloud-cli), which includes the `dev` plug-in.
 3. Use the `ibmcloud` command line to log in to {{site.data.keyword.cloud_notm}}.
 4. Run `ibmcloud dev get-credentials`, which refers to the `cli-config.yml` file.
 The `cli-config.yml` file includes information about which application and generation job has the credentials.

-If any resource is removed from the application between using the "Deploy to Cloud" feature and `ibmcloud dev get-credentials`, the downloaded file `/server/localdev-config.json` wouldn't have all of the credentials your original `git clone` codebase might require.
+If any service is removed from the application between using the "Configure continous delivery" feature and `ibmcloud dev get-credentials`, the downloaded file `/server/localdev-config.json` wouldn't have all of the credentials your original `git clone` codebase might require.
 {: tip}

 If you're running your application in a Docker container, you might choose to remove the `/server/localdev-config.json` file entirely and pass the environment variables on the Docker command line.